escudero89/js-crawler/README.md

 # JS Crawler

-Crawls results from [Google](https://google.com), and retrieves the JS files that are in their most relevant results.
+Crawls results from [Google](https://google.com), and retrieves the JS files that are used in their most relevant results.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It uses [Ant Design](https://ant.design/) for the UI.

 ## Running the app

 Install the dependencies with `npm` or `yarn` (this project uses `Node v12`).
 Then, run the development server:

 ```bash
 npm run dev